pharath/pharath.github.io/_posts/2021-07-22-cheatsheet-VSCode.md

 # Git

-Symbols next to the filename in each tab:
+Symbols next to the filename in each vscode tab:

 | symbol | meaning |
 | :---: | :---: |